-The value of inflation-linked securities is expected to change in response to changes in real interest rates.
+The value of inflation-indexed securities is expected to change in response to changes in real interest rates.
 Real interest rates in turn are tied to the relationship between nominal interest rates and the rate of inflation.
-Therefore, if the rate of inflation rises at a faster rate than nominal interest rates, real interest rates might decline, leading to an increase in value of inflation-linked securities.
-In contrast, if nominal interest rates increase at a faster rate than inflation, real interest rates might rise, leading to a decrease in value of inflation-index securities.
-Any increase in the principal amount of an inflation-linked security generally will be considered taxable ordinary income, even though investors do not receive their principal until maturity.
+Therefore, if the rate of inflation rises at a faster rate than nominal interest rates, real interest rates might decline, leading to an increase in value of inflation-indexed securities.
+In contrast, if nominal interest rates increase at a faster rate than inflation, real interest rates might rise, leading to a decrease in value of inflation-indexed securities.
+Any increase in the principal amount of an inflation-indexed security generally will be considered taxable ordinary income, even though investors do not receive their principal until maturity.
 While these securities are expected to be protected from long-term inflationary trends, short-term increases in inflation may lead to a decline in value.
-If interest rates rise due to reasons other than inflation (for example, due to changes in currency exchange rates), investors in these securities may not be protected to the extent that the increase is not reflected in the security's inflation measure.
+If interest rates rates rise due to reasons other than inflation (for example, due to changes in currency exchange rates), investors in these securities may not be protected to the extent that the increase is not reflected in the security's inflation measure.
+In addition, because inflation-indexed securities are intended to provide protection from inflation, they generally have lower expected returns.